rponte/mybatis-migrations-anttasks/README.markdown

 How to Install
 -----------------
-After downloading or cloning this repository you just need to copy three artifacts to your project, `build.xml`, `build.properties` and `mybatis-migrations` directory.
+After downloading or cloning this repository you just need to copy 3 artifacts to your project, `build.xml`, `build.properties` and `mybatis-migrations` directory.

-You'll need to run this command to prepare the mybatis structure within your project:
+You'll need to run this task to prepare the MyBatis structure within your project:

 		$ ant db:migrate:init

-When the command is completed, the directory `./db` will be created containing the following sub-directories:
+When the command is completed, the directory **`./db`** will be created containing the following sub-directories:

 - `./drivers`
 	* Place your JDBC driver .jar or .zip files in this directory.
 Upon running a migration, the drivers will be dynamically loaded.